trichter/usattenuation/README.md

 `figs_suppl/*.pdf`   | Figures used in the electronic supplement of the article `tif/*.tif`          | Georeferenced TIF files **Visualization**    |
 `Qviewer/index.html` | Javascript application to explore all results comfortably.
-It allows to view results at different stations as a function of frequency.
+It allows to view results at different stations as a function of frequency. [[link]](https://trichter.github.io/usattenuation)
-`how_to.ipynb`       | Jupyter notebook to demonstrate how to use the JSON and georeferenced TIF files
+`how_to.ipynb`       | Jupyter notebook to demonstrate how to use the JSON and georeferenced TIF files. [[link]](https://nbviewer.jupyter.org/github/trichter/usattenuation/blob/master/visualization/how_to.ipynb)

 ## Notes